UniMath/agda-unimath/src/metric-spaces/saturated-complete-metric-space-of-cauchy-approximations-in-a-saturated-complete-metric-space.lagda.md

   short-limit-cauchy-approximation-Saturated-Complete-Metric-Space :
     short-function-Metric-Space
-      ( metric-space-cauchy-approximations-Saturated-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space A)
       ( metric-space-Saturated-Complete-Metric-Space A)
   short-limit-cauchy-approximation-Saturated-Complete-Metric-Space =
     comp-short-function-Metric-Space
-      ( metric-space-cauchy-approximations-Saturated-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Saturated-Complete-Metric-Space A))
       ( metric-space-Saturated-Complete-Metric-Space A)
       ( short-limit-convergent-cauchy-approximation-is-saturated-Metric-Space